 The most proven means of preventing fatal or other serious bicycle injuries is the use of a bicycle helmet.
 According to the NHTSA study, “A helmet is the most effective way to prevent head injury resulting from a bicycle crash.”
 NHTSA notes that bicycle helmets are 85-88% effective in mitigating head and brain injuries.
 70% of fatal bicycle accidents involve head injuries, yet only 20-25% of riders wear helmets.
 The first bicycle helmet law was enacted in California in 1987, and as of 2008, 21 states have promulgated bicycle helmet laws, which for the most part cover bicyclists under age 16.
 Fourteen states have no bicycle helmet laws whatsoever.

-If you are injured in a bicycle accident, particularly with the variety of factors involved and statutes that govern the duties and obligations of both drivers and bicyclists, it is vital that you retain bicycle accident attorneys with the requisite knowledge, experience and dedication to fight the insurance companies and their lawyers to maximize compensation for your injuries, lost earnings, (and lost earnings potential) and medical expenses, past and future.
-We represent bicycle accident victims in the Bronx, Brooklyn, Queens, and in Westchester, Rockland, Dutchess, Orange and Putnam Counties.
+If you, a friend or loved one is injured in a bicycle accident, particularly with the variety of factors involved and statutes that govern the duties and obligations of both drivers and bicyclists, you should contact Bicycle Accident Lawyer in White Plains Mark A. Siesel, Esq., as it is vital that you retain bicycle accident attorneys with the requisite knowledge, experience and dedication to fight the insurance companies and their lawyers to maximize compensation for your injuries, lost earnings, (and lost earnings potential) and medical expenses, past and future.
+The experienced and dedicated litigators at The Law Office of Mark A. Siesel represent bicycle accident victims in the Bronx, Brooklyn, Queens, and in Westchester, Rockland, Dutchess, Orange, Putnam, Ulster and Sullivan Counties.
 Contact us online for your free initial consultation today.